-ANZ: Achieving double-digit growth year-on-year with increasing market share in the domestic market
+ANZ: Continued double-digit growth year-on-year

-On a LFL basis, revenue from ANZ market segment increased by 28.7% to AUD382.5 million for the year ended 31 December 2023, contributing 12.9% of the Group's total revenue.
-This strong growth was driven by (i) leveraging growing demand for immune, beauty nutrition and general wellness-supporting products while continuing to strategically focus on the domestic market and new product launches; (ii) increasing contribution from innovative products, including gummies range which achieved a No. 2 market position.
-Swisse regained its No. 1 position in the overall Australian VHMS market and retained its No. 1 position in major subcategories including Multivitamins, Beauty from Within, Digestive & Liver health and Muscle health.
+On a LFL basis, revenue from ANZ market increased by 11.6% to AUD426.7 million for the year ended 31 December 2024, accounting for 15.4% of the Group's total revenue.
+This strong growth was fueled by continuous product innovation and extensive distribution within the domestic channel.
+Notably, Swisse gummies delivered high double-digit revenue growth, securing the No. 2 market share position with 17.2%.
+Additionally, Swisse maintained its No. 1 position in the overall Australian VHMS market.

-North America: Continued strong growth along with expanded business both online and offline
+North America: Growth on track with expanded business both online and offline

-For the year ended 31 December 2023, revenue generated by North America achieved strong growth of 17.2% year-on-year on a LFL basis, and accounted for 10.8% of the Group's total revenue.
-The strong growth was mainly driven by the increasing pet adoption rate, alongside the pet nutrition premiumisation and pet humanising trends that are becoming well established in North America market.
+For the year ended 31 December 2024, revenue generated by North America achieved a 7.1% year-on-year growth on a LFL basis, and accounted for 12.4% of the Group's total revenue.
+The continued healthy growth was mainly driven by changing demographics, growing pet populations, alongside the pet nutrition premiumisation and pet humanising trends that are becoming well established in North American market.